grafana/alloy/docs/sources/tutorials/send-metrics-to-prometheus.md

 This step uses the {{< param "PRODUCT_NAME" >}} UI, on `localhost` port `12345`.
 If you choose to run Alloy in a Docker container, make sure you use the `--server.http.listen-addr=0.0.0.0:12345` argument.

-If you don’t use this argument, the [debugging UI][debug] won’t be available outside of the Docker container.
+If you don't use this argument, the [debugging UI][debug] won't be available outside of the Docker container.

 [debug]: ../../troubleshoot/debug/#alloy-ui
 {{< /admonition >}}